Brian London: Retirement and personal life

 After retiring from boxing, London became a businessman in his hometown of Blackpool, owning several nightclubs, and was a fitness fanatic, running 12 miles a day.
 A teetotaller all of his life, in 2006 it was revealed that London was still only a few pounds over his fighting weight.
 He was married to Veronica Cliffe.
-Together, they had three children: Brian, Melanie and Jack.
+Together, they had three children: Brian Jr., Melanie and Jack.
 After they divorced, he was in a domestic partnership with Beryl Hunter for 30 years until her death in 2005.

 In January 1971 English footballer Bobby Moore was embroiled in what became a national media story when he and three other West Ham United players, Jimmy Greaves, Clyde Best and Brian Dear, spent the evening at London's 007 nightclub in Blackpool, the night before an important FA Cup match against Blackpool which they went on to lose 4–0, with then West Ham manager Ron Greenwood and the national media severely criticising the players.
 Moore later said of the incident, "I'd met Brian London on many occasions and thought it would be nice to look him up.
 I suppose we all realised at the time that we were leaving ourselves vulnerable".

 Like many other boxers, London continued fighting long after his prime.
 He was 22 wins to 3 losses early in his career but lost 17 of his last 33 fights.
 In judging London's career it should be remembered that he fought some of the best fighters in the world, including four who at some stage were world champions – Ali, Patterson, Johansson and Pastrano.

 The British Boxing website listed London at number eight in a list of the top ten post World War II British heavyweight boxers in 2004.

 He had a dark sense of humour, and when asked if he would have done anything differently with Muhammad Ali, he replied, "Yeah, I should have shot him".
 He died on 23 June 2021 at the age of 87.
 He had suffered a long illness prior to his death.